-- (1) During fiscal years 2024 and 2023, the PEO was Olivia W. Elliott.
-During fiscal year 2022, the PEOs were Ms. Elliott (who commenced serving as the Chief Executive Officer on March 1, 2022) and E. Randall Chestnut (who served as the Chief Executive Officer until March 1, 2022). - (2) During fiscal years 2024, 2023 and 2022, the non-PEO NEOs consisted of Mr. Demarest and Ms. Sheridan. - (3) Represents the total compensation of the PEOs, as reported in the "Total" column of the SCT for the fiscal years presented. - (4) Represents the average of the total compensation of each of the non-PEO NEOs, as reported in the "Total" column of the SCT for the fiscal years presented. - (5) The amounts shown for Compensation Actually Paid have been calculated in accordance with Item 402(v) of Regulation S-K and do not reflect compensation actually earned, realized or received by the NEOs.
+(1) During fiscal years 2025, 2024 and 2023, the PEO was Ms. Olivia W. Elliott.

+- (2) During fiscal years 2025, 2024 and 2023, the non-PEO NEOs consisted of Mr. Demarest and Ms. Sheridan. - (3) Represents the total compensation of the PEO, as reported in the "Total" column of the SCT for the fiscal years presented. - (4) Represents the average of the total compensation of each of the non-PEO NEOs, as reported in the "Total" column of the SCT for the fiscal years presented. - (5) The amounts shown for Compensation Actually Paid have been calculated in accordance with Item 402(v) of Regulation S-K and do not reflect compensation actually earned, realized or received by the NEOs.
 Equity values are calculated in accordance with FASB ASC Topic 718.
-The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant.

-(6) The table below sets forth the adjustments made to the total compensation of the PEOs, as reported in the "Total" column of the SCT for the fiscal years presented, to determine the Compensation Actually Paid to the PEOs for each fiscal year presented.
+The valuation assumptions used to calculate fair values did not materially differ from those disclosed at the time of grant. - (6) The table below sets forth the adjustments made to the total compensation of the PEO, as reported in the "Total" column of the SCT for the fiscal years presented, to determine the Compensation Actually Paid to the PEO for each fiscal year presented.